decentraland/aang-renderer/README.md

   * `money`
   * `fist-pump`
   * `head-explode`
 * `urn`: An URN address of a wearable or emote to load.
 It will override any existing wearable in the same category already present on the profile that has been loaded.
+Can be included multiple times in `builder` mode to load multiple wearables.
 * `background`: The background color to use for the renderer.
 It must be in hex and not include the leading # (e.g. `ff00ff`).
 It may include alpha for a transparent background.
 Default is transparent.
 * `skinColor`: The color to use for the skin of the character.
 It must be in hex and not include the leading # (e.g. `ff00ff`).
 * `hairColor`: The color to use for the hair of the character.
 It must be in hex and not include the leading # (e.g. `ff00ff`).